Opposition: Shelling from regime fighter jets kill nine people in one village

 “We face a dangerous stalemate,” she said Tuesday in a statement.
 “The truth is that, despite all the efforts, the international community is in a sense at a deadlock … the U.N.
 Security Council has not been able to agree on a common response that could open the way for a political solution.”

-Humanitarian crisis: 1 in 4 Homs residents are in urgent need of aid
+Humanitarian crisis: A quarter of Homs residents need aid

-"The urgency of scaling up delivery of humanitarian aid is exacerbated by the approaching winter," he said.
+“The urgency of scaling up delivery of humanitarian aid is exacerbated by the approaching winter,” Jasarevic said.

-About half of the province's physicians have left, and only about three surgeons remain, he said.
-Many of the medical facilities across the province have been damaged or destroyed, leaving the few remaining hospitals overwhelmed with patients and short on medicine and supplies.
+About half of the province’s medical doctors have left, and only about three surgeons remain, he said.
+Facilities across the province have been damaged or destroyed, leaving only a fraction of the existing hospitals overwhelmed with patients and short on medicine and supplies.